7 Day Philippines Travel Itinerary

 Subterranean River National Park

-Where to Stay in Sabang?
+Where to Stay in Sabang

-Day Five – Puerto Princesa
+Day 5 – Puerto Princesa

 Transferring from Sabang to Puerto Princesa